Plastic Free Tea Bags: What are the best Alternatives Available?

 Many tea trading companies have also shifted their production to plastic-free solutions but there are many companies around the globe who are trying to shift or thinking to shift their production.
 But as there are many alternates of plastic, they might face a dilemma to choose the best solution which would work for them?

-To solve the problem to some extent we will be providing SWOT analysis of two major alternatives which can help a company to choose whether either alternate plastic solution work best for them or not.
+To solve the problem to some extent we have provided the SWOT analysis of one of the major alternatives which can help a company to choose whether an alternate plastic solution works best for them or not.

 Authored by: Oorja Pandya, Research Analyst, Market Research.